 Jonathan Santomauro is the President and Co-Founder of Ancillare, LP.
 Prior to Ancillare, he was Vice President of Strategic Development for ISG Office Concepts, Inc. where he focused on supply chain management and solutions for business products for multinational corporations.
 Jonathan received a Master of Business Administration and a Bachelor of Arts from Cornell University.
-He is a member of the Advisory Council for Entrepreneurship at Cornell and the Philadelphia Chapter of the Young Presidents’ Organization (YPO).
+He is a long-time member of the Advisory Council for Entrepreneurship at Cornell and the Philadelphia Chapter of the YPO (formerly Young Presidents’ Organization).

 Executive Vice President, Global Operations and Information Technology